Events

 Concurrent session 4

-– Sarah Kennedy (TALK Speech Pathology) and Stephanie Eustace (Psychologist, St Peters Woodlands)
+– Sarah Kennedy (TALK Speech Pathology) and Stephanie Eustice (Psychologist, St Peters Woodlands Grammar School)

 – Courtney Hanley (teacher), Lauren Hindle (ESO) and Sophia Tume (student, Hills Christian Community School)